gabrijob/DM_proj/README.md

 ### Conclusion

 In the end, Spark proves itself to be a very flexible tool that allowed us to perform a multitude of analysis in a considerably big data set with relative ease.
-Millions of lines of data couls be processes in question of seconds/few minutes.
+Millions of lines of data could be processed in question of seconds/few minutes.
 Even though we did not apply Spark to its full potential by running it on more than one machine, for example, we managed to get a better understanding on the inner workings of the framework.
-There is a lot os possible ways that this work could be extended, such as reproducing some of these analysis using different frameworks and libraries, such as Python _pandas_ and measure the time elapsed in a manner with which the results can be compared.
+We could also have worked with an even bigger dataset, as we were limited by the computational resources available to us.